zvythrox67/zvythrox67/README.md

 # 💫 About Me:
-High School Student aspiring in Engineering
+High School Student aspiring in Engineering.

 # 💻 Tech Stack: